MastodonC/mastodonc.github.com/_products/witan.md

   - est
   - nhs
   - defra
-overview: "Witan is a new platform to support decision-making for cities.
-Developed in partnership with the Greater London Authority and now deployed with London’s 33 boroughs, it provides modelling tools and data management processes to help solve real city planning challenges.
-"
+overview: "In a fast-changing world it’s more important than ever to put your data to work.
+Witan is a suite of cloud-based tools that allow you to take advantage of new data science techniques that will get your quicker answers and help you develop better plans.
+<br/ ><br/ >
+Witan enables you to securely collaborate,manage, and get insights from data.
+Together with Mastodon C’s technical and domain expertise, with Witan you’ll get results faster and have more confidence in the decisions you make."

 benefits:
+  - title: "Witan Datastore"
+    image: icon-access.svg
+    content: "The data governance and secure storage hub that gives you total control over your data infrastructure.
+Save money, get more done, and make better decisions."
+  - title: "Witan Collect+Share"
+    image: icon-scenarios.svg
+    content: "Spend more time and resources developing critical reports and insights, and less time chasing people to contribute spreadsheets, data and information."
-  - title: "Joined-up modelling"
+  - title: "Witan Models"
     image: icon-modelling.svg
-    content: "A shared web-based system makes it much easier to collaborate across interdependent teams whose models need to match up, for example housing and population."
+    content: "Transform the work of service and budget planning from a resource-intensive yearly chore to a powerful source of on-demand information and insight for policy making, planning and transformation."
-  - title: "Improved decision making"
+  - title: "Witan Strategic"
     image: icon-decision.svg
-    content: "Senior decision makers can see and stress-test detailed versions and variations of projections, to help them make more data-driven decisions."
-  - title: "Try out new scenarios"
-    image: icon-scenarios.svg
-    content: "Witan makes it fast and straightforward to test what-if scenarios where assumptions may change, for example seeing the implications of an increase in immigration for an area."
-  - title: "Carefully control access"
-    image: icon-access.svg
-    content: "Security controls mean that models can be seen and shared only among the colleagues who need them, without needing to be completely locked away from everyone."
+    content: "When combined, the Witan suite gives you a powerful data infrastructure  in one, easy to manage bundle, with multiple models, data governance and curation, increased processing and storage, and expert support."

 features:
-  - title: "State of the art models"
+  - title: "Smooth data acquisition"
     image: exampleicon.png
-    content: "The platform will come pre-populated with models, which can be customised depending on your requirements.
-These will include demography, employment, local planning, waste and energy models."
+    content: "Only give users the access they need and are permitted to have by policy, regulation and the law.
+For example only sharing metadata with one user, whilst giving full dataset access to another."
-  - title: "Big data and small"
+  - title: "Secure access to data"
     image: exampleicon.png
-    content: "The Witan platform is built to handle large, fast-moving data sets such as sensor data, as well as small, less frequently updated data such as housing projections."
+    content: "Datastore makes it easy to conform to data legislation like GDPR, organisational policies and ethical standards by giving you control over who can access your data."
-  - title: "Join the community"
+  - title: "Controlled data sharing"
     image: exampleicon.png
-    content: "Witan is more than just a place to keep and analyse data.
-It’s a place to find other people who can help you find and use data.
-Through Witan, you will be able to get in contact with people around the world who are looking to solve similar city planning challenges."
+    content: "With collect + share you can easily request data from multiple colleagues and track who has and hasn’t complied.
+Colleagues can upload data in familiar formats such as Excel, saving them time and effort."
-  - title: "Customer support"
+  - title: "Demand and cost forecasts"
     image: exampleicon.png
-    content: "Witan users have immediate access to our support team, providing you with technical and modelling help.
-Just click the ‘help’ button and let us know what you need help with, and one of our experts will get in touch. "
+    content: "To help you understand the impact of current policies & provisions on demand on your services for the next 5 - 10 years Witan Models produce a set of baseline demand and cost forecasts."
-  - title: "Open source"
+  - title: "Quickly run “what-if” scenarios"
     image: exampleicon.png
-    content: "The platform and the models it provides are all open source.
-Organisations can download and run their own version of Witan, or we can host and manage Witan for you."
+    content: "Use your data to quickly test out and understand the impact of different service configurations and policy decision.
+This enables confident decision making and the exploration of a variety of policy and service reconfiguration options."
-  - title: "Link to your data store"
+  - title: "Expert advice and support"
     image: exampleicon.png
-    content: "Witan is being designed to seamlessly interact with other APIs, allowing you to use Witan to run models using data from both the Witan API and any other APIs available. "
+    content: "In-app office hours support by Mastodon C’s specialist team means you’ll get the most of Witan - whether you have a technical query, need help generating insights or want to share your findings."

 pricing:
- - title: Witan Single
+ - title: Witan Datastore
-   desc: Use a single pre-built model on the Witan platform and run it with your own organisation’s data.
-Run unlimited scenarios.
-Share the results internally and externally.
-   for:
-   - Departmental heads in Local Authorities who need to solve a specific problem, on a one-off or ongoing basis.
-   - Providers to Local Authorities who need a robust data-driven predictive model
+   desc: Get data out of silos and into work, fast, while ensuring that you stay the right side of policy, regulation and the law.
+   features:
+    - Access, permissions, and event recording
+    - Secure data access
+    - Flexible access controls
+    - Metadata tools
+    - Metadata sharing
+    - Datapacks
+    - Controlled Data Sharing
+    - In app office support
-   setup-cost: from £5,000
+   setup-cost: from £4,000
-   monthly-cost: from £1,000
+   monthly-cost: from £3,500 per month
    min-term: no minimum term
- - title: Witan Strategic
-   desc: Upload internal data from across your organisation.
-Use our core model set of pre-built models for cities and local government.
-Transform your data the way you need it.
-Control the sharing of all the data and results.
-   for:
-   - CEOs of Local Authorities who are ready for a strategic solution to data sharing and data-driven decision-making across their organisation.
-   setup-cost: from £10,000
-   monthly-cost: from £4,000
-   min-term: 12 month minimum term
- - title: Witan Collect + Share
+ - title: Witan collect + share
-   desc: Collect data from multiple local authorities or other bodies in a structured, schema-checked way.
-Use our core model set of pre-built models.
-Control the sharing of the data uploaded and the results.
-   for:
-   - CEOs and Mayors of large Cities and multi-borough regions who want to embrace data-driven decision-making, and have a need to collect data from multiple local authorities.
+   desc: For simple collection, curation and sharing of critical data
+   features:
+   - Secure access to data
+   - Smooth data acquisition
+   - Metadata tools
+   - Check schemas and formats
+   - Metadata sharing
+   - In app support
    setup-cost: from £15,000
-   monthly-cost: from £6,000
+   monthly-cost: from £5,000 per month
    min-term: 12 month minimum term
+ - title: Witan Models
+   desc: For powerful on-demand, analysis and insights.
+   features:
+   - Sophisticated SEND and demographic models
+   - Demand and cost forecasts
+   - Rapid scenario modelling
+   - Baseline forecast updates
+   - Storage and sharing of data and visualisations
+   - In app support
+   setup-cost: from £4,000
+   monthly-cost: from £1,500
+   min-term: no minimum term
 ---